LEE12365/LEE12365.github.io/_pages/about.md

 About Me
 ======
-I am now a Ph.D.candidate in the University of Chinese Academy of Sciences(UCAS).
+I am now a Ph.D.candidate in the University of Chinese Academy of Sciences(UCAS), advised by <a href="https://scholar.google.com/citations?hl=zh-CN&user=Zlypmh8AAAAJ">Zhanli Hu</a>,  <a href="https://scholar.google.com/citations?hl=zh-CN&user=0ga30iIAAAAJ">Na Zhang</a> and <a href="https://scholar.google.com/citations?hl=zh-CN&user=dNBT6aEAAAAJ">Zhenxing Huang</a>.

 I am now working on PET Imaging and Analysis.
 If you are seeking any form of academic cooperation, please feel free to email me at [XJY109221@siat.ac.cn].
 We are hhiring interns.

-I graduated from <a href="https://en.tiangong.edu.cn/main.htm">Tiangong University</a> with a bachelor’s degree, <a href="https://www.ucas.ac.cn/">University of Chinese Academy of Sciences</a> with a master's degree, advised by <a href="https://scholar.google.com/citations?hl=zh-CN&user=Zlypmh8AAAAJ">Zhanli Hu</a>,  <a href="https://scholar.google.com/citations?hl=zh-CN&user=0ga30iIAAAAJ">Na Zhang</a> and <a href="https://scholar.google.com/citations?hl=zh-CN&user=dNBT6aEAAAAJ">Zhenxing Huang</a>.
+I graduated from <a href="https://en.tiangong.edu.cn/main.htm">Tiangong University</a> with a bachelor’s degree, <a href="https://www.ucas.ac.cn/">University of Chinese Academy of Sciences</a> with a master's degree.

 My research interest includes PET reconstruction, attenuation correction and data analysis.
 I have published 5+ papers at the authoritative journals like EJNMMI, ER, JBHI.